DidactHQ/didact-docs/docs/quickstarts/write-a-flow.md

 }
 ```

-3. Then, in your Flow's `ExecuteAsync` method that is implemented from the `IFlow` interface, instantiate a new `Block` with the injected `IServiceProvider` as well as the static `ActivatorUtilities.CreateInstance<>` method from the `Microsoft.Extensions.DependencyInjection` package.
+3. Then, in your Flow's `ExecuteAsync` method that is implemented from the `IFlow` interface, instantiate a new `Block` called `actionBlock` with the injected `IServiceProvider` as well as the static `ActivatorUtilities.CreateInstance<>` method from the `Microsoft.Extensions.DependencyInjection` package.

 ```cs{17}
 using DidactCore;